-Each year the Dr. Tom Dooley Society awards stipends to a group of current Notre Dame students or alumni in medical school to cover funds for international medical missions.
+Each year Notre Dame alumni in medicine award stipends to a group of current Notre Dame students or alumni in medical school to cover funds for international medical missions.
 This past Saturday (Sept.
-5) before the Notre Dame vs. Texas game, several of the students convened in the Jordan Hall of Science to present their medical mission experiences to the Dooley Society and the Notre Dame community.
+5) before the Notre Dame vs. Texas game, several of the students convened in the Jordan Hall of Science to present their medical mission experiences.

 Christopher Ferari ’16 participated in the Texas Medical Mission this summer from May 24-June 2, in Lima, Peru.
 Ferari and his group volunteered in the National Cathedral Hospital, “2 de mayo,” a public hospital in Lima that treats publicly-insured patients.

 “It was really eye opening for me.
 I don’t know if I’ll have the chance to go abroad again for a really long time.”
 Ferari said about his experience.
 “I now see the healthcare system in the U.S. very differently.”

 Lauren Matera ’12, a third-year medical student, spent a month in Kabale, Uganda treating HIV/AIDS patients and working to improve maternal-child health care.
 She worked with Kihefo, a non-for-profit organization dedicated to community development, which includes providing comprehensive medical care, education, and counseling in Uganda.
 With this organization, Matera traveled to local villages every month to treat HIV positive patients and provided her services in traveling medical camps that were set up in villages.